 - ECUs may be lacking the necessary resources to function as designated.
-These resources could include weaknesses, in terms of CPU or RAM, that render performance of public key cryptography infeasible; a lack of sufficient storage to undo installation of bad software; or an ECU simply may reside on a low-speed network (e.g., LIN). - ECUs may reside on different network segments, and may not be able to directly reach each other, requiring a gateway to facilitate communication. - A user may replace OEM-installed ECUs with aftermarket ECUs. - A vehicle may be able to download only a limited amount of data via a cellular channel, due to limits on a data plan. - A system may lack sufficient power to download or install software updates. - Vehicles may be offline for extended periods of time, thus missing required updates (e.g., key rotations). - OEMs may be unwilling to implement costly security or hardware requirements.
+These insufficient resources could include limited CPU or RAM inadequate for performance of public key cryptography; a lack of sufficient storage to undo installation of bad software; or a location on a low-speed network (e.g., LIN). - ECUs may reside on different network segments, and may not be able to directly reach each other, requiring a gateway to facilitate communication. - A user may replace OEM-installed ECUs with aftermarket ECUs. - A vehicle may be able to download only a limited amount of data via a cellular channel due to limits on a data plan. - A system may lack sufficient power to download or install software updates. - Vehicles may be offline for extended periods of time, thus missing required updates (e.g., key rotations). - OEMs may be unwilling to implement costly security or hardware requirements.

 3.4.
-Out of Scope
+Out of scope